 Medical micro-needling as it’s also known, is a form of Collagen Induction Therapy (CIT) that significantly improves the appearance of fine lines, wrinkles, sun damaged skin, acne scars and stretch marks.

 The procedure involves the use of a sterile, handheld device with a single-use cartridge, to introduce a series of fine, sharp needles into the surface of the skin.
 I always apply a topical anesthetic such as BLT cream prior to your treatment.
+Now, this cream contains traces of paraffin, which, this website, mummypages.co.uk, explains the influence that the additive has on the skin.
 The device is moved across the skin, creating thousands of microchannels to specifically targeted areas.

 FIND A PRO AT MICRONEEDLING, NOT THE “BEST DEAL”